sastatic/ProtonPyBridge/README.md

 ## Usage

-Hydroxide Python supports multiple modes of operation.
+ProtonPyBridge supports multiple modes of operation.
 It is recommended to use the provided `hydroxide-python serve` command to avoid starting the bridge multiple times.

 ### SMTP

-To run Hydroxide Python as an SMTP server:
+To run ProtonPyBridge as an SMTP server:

 ```shell
 hydroxide-python smtp